 The fellowship is a 10-week paid immersion in audio storytelling where fellows work directly with Making Contact producers and staff.

-Together they tell personal stories that aren’t otherwise heard on the radio, learn media production skills and reach new audiences.
+Together they tell personal / political stories that aren’t otherwise heard on the radio, learn media production skills and reach new audiences.

 Our fellows are each talented and dedicated community members.
 Together we create stories that: